Jeanette Loff: 1926–1936: Film career

 After moving to Los Angeles, California to pursue a career in entertainment, Loff married jewelry salesman Harry K. Roseboom on October 8, 1926; their divorce was finalized three years later in Portland on October 8, 1929, with Loff claiming Roseboom became jealous and violent toward her because of her budding film career.

 Loff's motion picture career began with an uncredited role in the 1927 silent film adaptation of Uncle Tom's Cabin.
 She was signed to a contract by Cecil B. DeMille with Pathé Exchange, anglicising her surname from Lov to Loff.
-She was soon cast as in ingénue roles in almost every instance, which enticed her to take a break from her movie career and perform on stage.
+She was soon cast in ingénue roles in almost every instance, which enticed her to take a break from her movie career and perform on stage.
 In 1928, Loff was the first person to ride with Santa Claus down Hollywood Boulevard at the first Santa Claus Lane Parade in Los Angeles.
 In 1930, Pathé opted not to renew Loff's contract, after which she signed with Universal Pictures.

 Loff's last screen role before she briefly retired was in the Paul Whiteman revue King of Jazz (1930).
 Her performance as a vocalist in the film was praised by Mordaunt Hall in a New York Times review.
 She also had a lead role in Party Girl (1930) opposite Douglas Fairbanks Jr., and received critical acclaim for her performance.
 The film, however, was controversial due to its depiction of an escort agency, and was banned in some U.S. cities.